Get in touch

 80% refund of deposit

-Cancellation at least 2 months before trip starts
+Cancellation between 3 and 2 months before trip starts

 25% refund of the full amount